smalltownmod/Projectpicker/README.md

 a small tool for creating C# projects
 ## Current Status

-- let you choos one of the following C# Templates:
+- you can select one of the following C# Templates:
    - Avalonia App
    - Avalonia MVVM
    - WPF
    - Winforms
    - Console
-- You can choose if you want UnitTests for your Project
+-  You can add UnitTests to your Project
 - Puts Project and UnitTests in the same .sln and references them
 - for creating Avalonia Projects Avalonia has to be installed
 ```
  dotnet new install Avavlonia.Templates
 ```

-## Planned

 - creates gitignore
 - creates Readme.md
 - creates customizable publish.ps1 script